juraj80/my100daysofcode/days/10-12-testing-your-code-with-pytest/readme.md

     for line, exp in zip(output, expected):
         assert line == exp
 ```
-The `expected` list contains list of expected values that variable `out` would return after it loop over list of `side_effects`.
+The `expected` list contains list of expected values that variable `out` would return after it loop over list of `side_effect`.

 If we run the coverage we get 97% with still missing lines 83 and 87-88.
 Lines 87-88 are ok, its just a calling code.